-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma.
+Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for melanoma.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 The cancer care team

-Dermatologist: a doctor who specializes in diseases and conditions of the skin
+Dermatologist: A doctor who specializes in diseases and conditions of the skin.

-Surgical oncologist: a doctor who specializes in treating cancer with surgery
+Surgical oncologist: A doctor who specializes in treating cancer with surgery.

-Medical oncologist: a doctor who specializes in treating cancer with medication
+Medical oncologist: A doctor who specializes in treating cancer with medication.

-Radiation oncologist: a doctor who specializes in treating cancer with radiation therapy
+Radiation oncologist: A doctor who specializes in treating cancer with radiation therapy.

-Pathologist: a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease
+Pathologist: A doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This procedure is usually performed by a surgical oncologist.